WHERE TO HIKE?

 Camping Links and Resources:

-• freecampsites.net website - search by city or locate on a map.
-I wish they had an app - maybe soon.
-A GPS location accompanies the description of each campsite, which I note in the margin on our Benchmark Atlas.
+- freecampsites.net website - search by city or locate on a map.
+I wish they had an app - maybe one day.
+A GPS location accompanies the description of each campsite, which you can navigate to with your map app.

-• Sanidumps is a must-have app if you boondock like we do.
-It shows you where the nearest RV dumps and fresh water stations are, although many national and state parks and even private RV parks allow you to dump and fill for a small fee (sometimes even free).
+- Sanidumps (no app) - It shows you where the nearest RV dumps and fresh water stations are, although many national and state parks and even private RV parks allow you to dump and fill for a small fee (sometimes even free).

-As an RVer, you will probably already know, or soon discover, that all plans are "jello".
-Even the best-laid plans are subject to change.
-It's helpful to be able to research on-the-fly which means having access to the internet.
-During our first few months, we relied on MacDonald's free Wi-Fi, but that quickly became a recipe for disaster.
+During our first few months on the road, we relied on MacDonald's free Wi-Fi, but that quickly became a recipe for disaster.
 So we eventually signed up with a U.S. cell phone carrier (Verizon) and got a cell phone that provided a hot spot to which to tether our computer.

 The key to a successful trip is planning.
 Even if you don't know where you'll be next week, the battle is easily won if you know how to get to the resources that will help you figure it out.